 Independent assurance statement to British American Tobacco management

-The British American Tobacco p.l.c. online Sustainability Report 2008 and bat.com content have been prepared by the management of British American Tobacco, who are responsible for the collection and presentation of information reported.
-Our responsibility, in accordance with the management’s instructions, is to carry out a review of the online Sustainability Report 2008 and selected sustainability web content at www.bat.com
+The British American Tobacco p.l.c.
+Sustainability Report 2009 (the Report) [ ] has been prepared by the management of British American Tobacco, which is responsible for the collection and presentation of the information it contains, and reviewed by the Board CSR Committee.
+Our responsibility, in accordance with the management’s instructions, is to carry out the following assurance activities:

 - Provide a ‘limited level’ assurance opinion on the Report’s content with respect to the AA1000AS (2008) assurance principles of Inclusivity, Materiality and Responsiveness.

-- Provide a ‘reasonable level’ assurance opinion on the information presented in the Report on the London stakeholder dialogue sessions.
+- Provide a ‘reasonable level’ assurance opinion on the information presented in the Report on the London based supply chain stakeholder dialogue session.

 What we did to form our conclusions